 The blisters that occur in dyshidrosis generally last around three weeks and cause intense itching.
 Once the blisters of dyshidrosis dry, your skin may appear scaly.
 The blisters typically recur, sometimes before your skin heals completely from the previous blisters.

 Treatment for dyshidrosis most often includes creams or ointments that you rub on the affected skin.
 In severe cases, your doctor may suggest corticosteroid pills, such as prednisone, or injections.
 Dyshidrosis is also called dyshidrotic eczema and pompholyx.

 The blisters associated with dyshidrosis occur most commonly on the sides of the fingers and the palms.
 Sometimes the soles of the feet also can be affected.
 The blisters are usually small — about the width of a standard pencil lead — and grouped in clusters, with an appearance similar to tapioca.

 In more-severe cases, the small blisters may merge to form larger blisters.
 Skin affected by dyshidrosis can be painful and very itchy.
 Once the blisters dry and flake off, which occurs in about three weeks, the underlying skin may be red and tender.

 Dyshidrosis tends to recur fairly regularly for months or years.

 Call your doctor if you have a rash on your hands or feet that doesn't go away on its own.

-The cause of dyshidrosis is unknown.
-It can be associated with a similar skin disorder called atopic dermatitis, as well as with allergic conditions, such as hay fever.
+The exact cause of dyshidrosis isn't known.
+It can be associated with a similar skin disorder called atopic dermatitis (eczema), as well as with allergic conditions, such as hay fever.
 Eruptions may be seasonal in people with nasal allergies.

 Risk factors for dyshidrosis include: